aloucks/directx_math/README.md

 A pure rust translation of [DirectXMath], an all inline SIMD linear algebra library for use in games and graphics apps.

-:heavy_check_mark: = Fully implemented, :white_check_mark: = Mostly implemented, :x: = Not yet
-implemented, :construction: = Work in progress
+:heavy_check_mark: = Implemented, :x: = Not yet implemented, :construction: = In progress

 ## Implementation status